Arbor Hills Tree Farm, LLC

 Age

-The younger the bonsai, the better.
+Younger bonsai trees adapt better to outdoor planting.
 Older trees with established root systems have difficulty adapting to environmental changes.
 Professional bonsai culturists recommend only planting trees between 40 to 50 years old or younger.

 Location